abdoghazy2015/CTF-Write-Ups/ångstromCTF/2023/Web/hallmark/Readme.md

 <br>

-### You can see from the previous imgs that you can choose some shapes from the type list like [Heart,Cake,...etc]. and you can enter text only id you choosed `Custom Text`
+### You can see from the previous imgs that you can choose some shapes from the type list like [Heart,Cake,...etc]. and you can enter text only if you choosed `Custom Text`

 <br><br>